tomekkorbak/tomekkorbak.github.io/_posts/2020-11-15-triplet-loss-quadruplet-loss.md

 Both triplet loss and quadruplet loss require an efficient way of selecting triplets and quadruplets of inputs.
 A popular solution is *batch hard mining*: selecting the hardest triplets (quadruplets) that can be constructed from a batch of inputs.
 Hardness is measured in terms of (usually Euclidean) distance we are mostly interested in a (anchor, positive) pair with the highest distance between the anchor and the positive and a (anchor, negative) pair with the lowest distance between the anchor and the negative.
 These hardest pair will end up producing largest gradients.
 Gradients from easy pairs will be negligible after a few batches of training, so we would prefer to discard them to save computation time.

 For the purpose of this blog post, we will assume a simple setup: we use a ResNet-18 architecture to generate embeddings for images from CIFAR10 and use triplet (quadruplet) loss to force them to capture image content.
-To than end we use class labels: two images from the same class (e.g. planes) are a positive class, two images from different classes (e.g. a cat and a plane) are a negative pair.
+To that end we use class labels: two images from the same class (e.g. planes) are a positive class, two images from different classes (e.g. a cat and a plane) are a negative pair.

 # Distance matrix and masks